ericconner5/beep/README.md

 *_Program replaces 0 with "Beep!"_
   -Example Input: 0
-  -Example Output: ["Beep!"]
+  -Example Output: "Beep!"

 *_Program replaces numbers that contain a 1 with "Boop!"
   -Example Input: 1
-  -Example Output: ["Boop!"]
+  -Example Output: "Boop!"

 *_Program replaces numbers that are divisable by 3 with "I'm sorry, Dave.
 I'm afraid I can't do that."
-  -Example Input: 12
+  -Example Input: 3
-  -Example Output: "I'm sorry, Dave.
+  -Example Output: "Beep!
+Boop!
+2 I'm sorry, Dave.
 I'm afraid I can't do that."
-*
-*

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
-* _easy-to-understand_
-* _format_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this app depends on?}_
+* _Download the beep folder_
+* _Open the index.html file in a web browser (Chrome is best)_
+* _Enter numbers to Beep Boop_

 ## Known Bugs

-_The number field accepts the letter "e" and the character "."_
+_The number field accepts the letter "e" and the character "." and possibly many more_

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_I'm available to help and happy to receive feedback.
+Contact me by way of email, please. theluvq@gmail.com_

 ## Technologies Used

-_{Tell me about the languages and tools you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_
+_Code written in Atom.
+Research gathered with Chrome.
+Additional resources used: jQuery and Bootstrap JavaScript libraries._

 ### License

-*{Determine the license under which this application can be used.
-See below for more details on licensing.}*

-Copyright (c) 2016 **_{List of contributors or company name}_**
+Copyright (c) 2018 **_Eric Conner, Epicodus_**
+This software is licensed under the MIT license.